gesiscss/wikiwho_wrapper/README.md

     from wikiwho_wrapper import WikiWho
     ww = WikiWhoAPI()

-You can either use work with the JSON (raw format from api.wikiwho.net)
+You can either use api with the JSON (raw format from api.wikiwho.net)

     response = ww.api.all_content("Bioglass")

-Or you can use the querier to obtain a pandas DataFrame representation of the data
+Or you can use the dataview to obtain a pandas DataFrame representation of the data

     dataView = ww.dv.all_content("Bioglass")